EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 The content of a &lt;**url**&gt; element at the entity level should deliver data, and not point to another application or use page.
 An exception is that an LTER-NIS DAS proxy URL may be used here so that data downloads may be logged by the Data Access Server.
 For more information about the DAS and how to use it, read the online documentation:
 [http://im.lternet.edu/im\_practices/metadata/das](http://www.google.com/url?q=http%3A%2F%2Fintranet.lternet.edu%2Fim%2Fim_practices%2Fmetadata%2Fdas&sa=D&sntz=1&usg=AFQjCNF5qpXdlir91CpUJAK7phLSymWTrQ)

-The &lt;**url**&gt;’s attribute, “function”, should have the value “download”.
-This is implied if the “function” attribute is omitted.
+The &lt;**url**&gt;'s attribute, "function", should have the value "download".
+This is implied if the "function" attribute is omitted.

 As of EML 2.1, there is also an optional &lt;**access**&gt; element in a &lt;**distribution**&gt; tree at the entity level.
 This element is intended specifically for controlling access to the data entity separately from the metadata.
 For more information on using the &lt;**access**&gt; tree, refer to the general access discussion above.